rspatial/terra/README.md

 Classes, methods and properties are exposed via a Rcpp module.
 The R side has two main S4 classes (SpatRaster and SpatVector) that represent spatial data.
 These classes have only slot, a reference to a C++ object.
 They are used to provide a "normal" "S4" R user-interface as in the raster package.

-The first (alpha) release is expected by January 2019.
+The first (alpha) release is expected by July 2019.

 ## Installation

+You need to first install the [development version of "raster"](https://github.com/rspatial/raster).

 ### Windows